 The government’s release of long-secret JFK assassination records is generating headlines and hype worldwide.
-But the truth is the majority of the JFK files that were supposed to be released last month remain secret—and may forever if the CIA has its way.
+But the truth is the majority of the JFK files that were supposed to be released in October 2017 remain secret—and may forever if the CIA has its way.

 On October 24, President Trump tweeted that the “JFK files are released long ahead of schedule,” which was not true.